 4. Wall Panel Accents

 This entryway is created with reclaimed hand-hewn beams, which contrast the sleek plate glass on either side.
 The beams have enough interest and character to hold the eye long enough for a shopper to catch more than a glimpse of what’s beyond them as well.
 Keep the threshold flat and easy to enter.
 Make sure the doors are wide enough to encourage pass-through, and that the materials you use on the entrance are eye-catching, to pull people in.

-Create a Better Retail Design with Reclaimed Wood
+Create a Better Retail Design with Reclaimed Wood From Elmwood Reclaimed Timber